TomekLeszczynski/Shadow-Boxing-App/README.md

 ## Project

 A simple platform for those training in boxing or other combat sports aimed at supporting users' training and sports development; building a community and as a source of knowledge and information about the world of boxing.
-Develop your skills, watch progress, share on socials!

-## Features included:
+## Main Elements And Features Included:

-- **The core - Shadow Boxing Workout:** Boxing training sessions divided into levels of difficulty;
+- The Core - **Shadow Boxing Workout:** Boxing training sessions divided into levels of difficulty;
 - **Weight Monitor:** Recording weight measurements and displaying historical records in a chart format;
 - **Blogs:** User blog section (_to be implemented in further stages of project development_);
 - **E-commerce Store** Store offering clothing and accessories for combat sports enthusiasts (_to be implemented in further stages of project development_).

-## Programming Goals And Assumptions
+## Programming Goals And Assumptions:

 - **From Scratch to Deployment:** The project aims to build a comprehensive application from the ground up, considering my level of knowledge and experience, based on one of the JavaScript frameworks;
 - **Efficient Styling**;